sezzle/sezzle-merchant-resources/Widgets/Getting Started.md

  * <a href="https://docs.sezzle.com/" target="_blank">Gateway</a> - the Sezzle payment method listed at Checkout.

- * <a href="https://docs.sezzle.com/" target="_blank">App/Extension</a> - direct integration plug-in that handles Sezzle settings on a website.
+ * <a href="https://docs.sezzle.com/" target="_blank">App/Extension</a> - direct integration plug-in that handles Sezzle settings for the store.

  * <a href="https://help.sezzle.com/merchant-shopify-settings/creating-an-about-sezzle-page" target="_blank">How It Works</a> - the Sezzle information page that can be added as a menu item to a website.